-It is possible to individuate two intertwined, but distinct, dimensions in the religious conception of Cult in Ancient Rome, the Public Cult, linked to the welfare of the Roman State, and Private or domestic Cult.
-This presentation aims to briefly illustrate the Ancient Roman domestic cult, showing its most significant elements.
+It is possible to individuate two intertwined, but distinct, dimensions in the religious conception of Cult in Ancient Rome, the Public Cult, linked to the welfare of the Roman State, and Private or Domestic Cult.
+This presentation aims to briefly illustrate the ancient sources of the contemporary Roman Private Cult, showing its most significant elements.

-Before moving to the analysis of the various components of the Ancient Roman Private Cult we practice, few words must be spent on the nature of the sources we choose to mention in this excursus.
-Due to time restraint we will mention only the most notorious and specifically relevant elements from the archaeological and literary material at our disposal.
-We hope to give an overview of the private dimension of the Ancient Roman cult as much comprehensive as possible.
+Before moving to the analysis of the various components of the contemporary Roman Private Cult we practice, few words must be spent on the nature of the sources we choose to mention in this excursus.
+Due to time restraint we shall mention only the most notorious and specifically relevant elements from the archaeological and literary material at our disposal.
+We hope to give an overview of the ancient sources of the contemporary Roman Private Cult as much comprehensive as possible.

-Our main focus will be on the Roman “Ritus” (in English, ritual).
-The “Ritus” was considered the maximum expression of the Roman religiosity or “Pietas” and thus distinguished the private cult in ancient Rome.
-The “Ritus” was a performed form of pray and worship.
-It consisted of the combination of “formulae” (words) and gestures (actions) that had to be repeated in specific patterns.
-The better the gestures were performed and the lines recited, the better the pray was.
-J. Champeaux confirms in his book “The Religion of the Romans” that the Roman “Pietas” demanded absolute respect of the rite which consisted in the “exact recitation of the Prayer” and “impeccable execution of the Gestures” (Bologna, 2002, pp. 11-16)
+Our main focus will be on the Roman Rite (“Ritus”).
+The “Ritus” is considered the maximum expression of the Roman religiosity or “Pietas” and thus distinguished the private cult in ancient Rome.
+The “Ritus” is a performed form of pray and worship.
+It consists in the combination of “formulae” (words) and gestures (actions) that have to be repeated in specific patterns.
+The better the gestures are performed and the lines recited, the better the pray is.
+J. Champeaux confirms in her book “The Religion of the Romans” that the Roman “Pietas” demanded absolute respect of the rite which consists in the “exact recitation of the Prayer” and “impeccable execution of the Gestures” (Bologna, 2002, pp. 11-16).

-Following Aulo Gellio, the Roman jurist of the 2nd century AD, who, in his “Noctes Atticae”, depicts the roman citizens who observed the “Religiones”, the ritual acts and words, “really rigorous” and also “really prudent”, we will now proceed to examine the salient components of the Roman private cults.
+Following Aulus Gellius, the Roman jurist of the 2nd century , who, in his “Noctes Atticae”, depicts the roman citizens who observed the “Religiones”, the ritual acts and words, “really rigorous” and also “really prudent”, we will now proceed to examine the salient components of the Roman Private Cult.

-The “Pater Familias”, the senior male lead and head of the “familia”, the Roman familiar nucleus, was invested with the highest religious authority for what the private cult was concerned.
-This bit of information is clearly stated by an earlier source Albio Tibullo, who is known for having composed “Elegiarum”, I, X, 15-28 1st century AD.
+The “Pater Familias”, the senior male lead and head of the “familia”, the Roman domestic nucleus, is invested with the highest religious authority for what the private cult is concerned.
+This bit of information is clearly stated by an earlier source Albius Tibullus, who is known for having composed “Elegiarum”, I, X, 15-28, 1st century.

-At the edge of the house, the venerated authority of Pontifex stops, the head of the family is the absolute arbiter: “Suo quisque ritum sacrificium faciat”; Each one celebrates his Rite (Varrone, “De Lingua Latina”, VII, 88).
+At the edge of the house, the venerated authority of Pontifex stops, the head of the family is the absolute arbiter: “Suo quisque ritum sacrificium faciat”; Each one celebrates his Rite (C. Terentius Varro, “De Lingua Latina”, VII, 88).

-The actual “ritus” was always preceded by ablutions.
-Those who would have performed the “ritus “ were compelled to purify themselves.
-They literary had to wash themselves with water.
-The Romans believed that the water had the power to erase the past and restore, even if just for moments, the original purity of the ritual practitioners.
-Because water was believed to purify and regenerate, ablutions had to precede the religious acts, preparing the man to enter what is sacred.
+The actual “ritus” is always preceded by ablutions.
+Those who would have performed the “ritus” are compelled to purify themselves.
+They literary have to wash themselves with water.
+The Romans believe that the water has the power to erase the past and restore, even if just for moments, the original purity of the ritual practitioners.
+Because water is believed to purify and regenerate, ablutions have to precede the religious acts, preparing the man to enter what is sacred.

-Ablutions were common practice, for example they were performed before most kind of sacrifices (M. Eliade, “Treatise on the history of religions”, Turin, 2008, page 176).
-One of the most important testimonies is given to us by Virgilio in the Aeneis (IV, 634-640): “Bid her hasten to sprinkle her body with river water and bring with her the victims”,
+Ablutions are common practice, for example they are performed before most kind of sacrifices (M. Eliade, “Treatise on the History of Religions”, Turin, 2008, page 176).
+One of the most important testimonies is given to us by P. Vergilius Maro in the Aeneis (IV, 634-640): “Bid her hasten to sprinkle her body with river water and bring with her the victims”,

-Macrobio refers to ablution in several occasion: firstly, in Saturnalia.
+A. Theodosius Macrobius refers to ablution in several occasion: firstly, in Saturnalia.
 II, 1, 2 reminds us of Aeneas who, once washed in the water of the Tiber River is purified and so he can invoke Jupiter.
-Then in Saturnalia III, 2, 6: “… we know that, when someone is about to sacrifice to the Higher Gods, this one has to purify himself with the ablution of the body.
-On the other hand, when it is necessary to sacrifice to the inferior gods, a simple sprinkling is considered sufficient “.
+Then in Saturnalia III, 2, 6: “… we know that, when someone is about to sacrifice to the Heaven’s Gods, this one has to purify himself with the ablution of the body.
+On the other hand, when it is necessary to sacrifice to the Underworld’s Gods, a simple sprinkling is considered sufficient “.

 But let’s enter the real elements of the “Ritus”.
-First thing first, the pater familias had to cover his head with a strip of his toga (P. Chini, “Life and customs of the ancient Romans – The religion”, Rome, 1990, archaeological testimonies page 75 photo 62, Relief with scene of sacrifice – National Roman Museum; page 54, photo 52, Augustus sacrificing with a saucer – Vatican Museums).
-Plutarch in his “Quaestiones Romanae” referring to the imperial practice of velatio capite states: ” They Sacrifice to Cronus (Saturn) with the head discovered perhaps because had Aeneas the man who had introduced the custom of covering the head and indeed Crono’s sacrifice is very ancient”.
-But why did the Romans cover their heads while venerating the Gods?
-Plutarch provide us with an answer “In sign of humiliation or rather to avoid that some unhappy and insulting voice came to them from the outside while they were praying “.
+First thing first, the pater familias has to cover his head with a strip of his toga (P. Chini, “Life and Customs of the Ancient Romans – The Religion”, Rome, 1990, archaeological evidences page 75 photo 62, Relief with scene of sacrifice – National Roman Museum; page 54, photo 52, Augustus sacrificing with a saucer (“pàtera”) – Vatican Museums).
+Ploùtarchos in his “Quaestiones Romanae”, 22″ referring to the imperial practice of velatio capitis states: ” They Sacrifice to Cronus (Saturn) with the head discovered perhaps because was Aeneas the man who had introduced the custom of covering the head and indeed Crono’s sacrifice is very ancient”.
+But why do the Romans cover their heads while venerating the Gods?
+Ploùtarchos provide us with an answer “In sign of humiliation or rather to avoid that some unhappy and insulting voice come to them from the outside while they are praying “.
 Or even to symbolize “the disappearance and the concealment of the soul by the body “.

 IGNITION OF THE SACRED FIRE

-In the “Fasti” of Ovidio (VI, 291, 304) Vesta identifies herself with the flame of the domestic fireplace.
+In the “Fasti” of Ovidius (VI, 291, 304) Vesta identifies herself as the flame of the domestic fireplace.

 DELIMITATION OF THE SACRED SPACE